Sakib2186/Generative-Model-To-Fill-Cavity-Pockets-In-Decayed-Tooth/README.md

-# Tooth Cavity Reconstruction Using 3D U-Net
+# Tooth Cavity-Filling Reconstruction Using 3D U-Net

-The aim of this project is to predict the shape of the filling needed to fill the cavity pocket of decayed tooth.
+Tooth cavity is a growing convern among people of any age.
+Special attention is needed in the early stage to prevent root canal or tooth loss.
+Tradition method to preserve the tooth involves, is to clean the decayed surface, and fill it up.
+However this filling is hand placed and does not help in preserving the original shape of the tooth prior to decaying.
+This project aims at producting the shape of the necessary filling/volume needed for a decayed tooth.

 ---